mayureshw/mftools/README.md

         - Typ: EQ or DT from taxation point of view, Free: True if Buy txn held for more than 365 days for type EQ and 365*3 days for type DT.
 Rest of the fields are more or less similar to pfreport.

+    rgainreport.txt:

+        - Realized gains report for sale transactions, fields are more or less similar to the unrealized gainst report above, except that sale date is added and fund's current performance related fields are dropped